dhenryopen/FRC-2016/Robolog/server/README.md

 ## Load a sample telemetry log file and verify that it's visible in the CKAN portal and accessible via its URL

-Execute the _create_robolog_dataset to create a "container" for our practice file
+Execute the _create_robolog_dataset to create a "container" for our practice file:

     ./create_robolog_dataset.sh